scopeInfinity/Projects/README.md

    It focuses on user privacy that, admin __must not__ be able to interpret any chat content even if he has collection of all kind of data with him.

+*  __Data transfer Optimization over network for two node Join using BloomFilter(JAVA)__ Java Implementation for minimization of data transfer over network for two node join using bloom filter.

 *  __ChatBox__
    GUI based Realtime-Chat using Sockets